winscripter/dotnetVEE/README.md

 # Documentation
 Documentation can be found in the `doc` folder in the root of the GitHub repository.

+# Progressive Notification
+A great feature of `dotnetVEE` is Progressive Notification, which is a way you pass `ObservableCollection` to a utility, and it will add values representing the percentage (how much data is processed) of the progress until it hits 100%.
+This can help you build, for example, progress bars when using dotnetVEE in WPF, which is essential when it comes to creating video editors.

+Documentation for Progressive Notification can be found [here](https://github.com/winscripter/dotnetVEE/blob/main/doc/6.%20Progressive%20Notification.md).

 # Examples
 Obtaining information about a video:
 ```cs